nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms)  \n1. **Nanocomposite:** Pertaining to materials that are composites, particularly those involving nanoscale components.

-### Expanded Definition and Usage\nNanocomposite hydrogels are crucial in advancing various technologies by providing materials that are not only flexible and biocompatible but also tailored to specific mechanical, thermal, and electrical specifications.
+### Expanded Definition and Usage:
+Nanocomposite hydrogels are crucial in advancing various technologies by providing materials that are not only flexible and biocompatible but also tailored to specific mechanical, thermal, and electrical specifications.
 In the context of tissue engineering, these hydrogels can mimic the mechanical properties of natural tissues, promoting cell attachment and growth.
 Their use in drug delivery allows for controlled release profiles and targeted therapy, significantly improving treatment efficacy and patient compliance.